 Cameron Becker, a native of Leawood, Kansas is quickly making his way to the top of the international performing arts scene with a wide ranging repertoire and already 700 performances throughout Europe.
 The critics are in agreement calling him, “Exremely musical…a high, powerful, yet agile voice performing consistently at the highest level” as Walter von der Vogelweide (Tannhäuser), “the secret star of the evening…confident top…refreshingly agile…terrific and ideally cast,” as Pedrillo in Die Entführung aus dem Serail, “Brilliant…a true Wagnerian Lied…most beautifully interpreted,” for Steuermann in Der fliegende Holländer, “Becker’s voice shone bright and clear…exemplary betrayal and authoritative articulation,” as Kudrjas in Katya Kabanova, and “Cameron Becker deserves the greatest compliment…captivatingly empathetic…smooth and elastic voice…a true sound experience…perfect interpretation,” as Tony in West Side Story.

-Mr. Becker is currently in his fifth year as an ensemble member at the Baden State Theater in Karlsruhe.
-After successful portrayals in the past seasons, he will reprise both Tamino (Die Zauberflöte) and Max (Der Freischütz).
-December will mark a role debut as Don Ottavio (Don Giovanni) and in May a return to the operetta stage with Camille de Rosillon (Die lustige Witwe).
+Mr. Becker entered his fifth year and final year as an ensemble member at the Baden State Theater in Karlsruhe for the 2019/2020 season.
+After successful portrayals in previous years, he reprised both Tamino (Die Zauberflöte) and Max (Der Freischütz).
+December marked a role debut as Don Ottavio (Don Giovanni) and in March he gave a liederabend and masterclass at Coastal Caroline University just before the shutdown.

 The 2018/2019 season marked an important debut for the young tenor as Max in Der Freischütz in Karlsruhe along with reprisals of Tamino (Die Zauberflöte), Siegfried (Die lustigen Nibelungen), Schulmeister (Das schlaue Füchslein), and Freddy (My Fair Lady).
 He debuted Beethoven’s 9th Symphony with the Orchestra Verdi in Milan and Lucerne along with the RTV Slovenia Symphony Orchestra in Pordenone, Italy.